Who We Are

 Becoming a Columbia River Pilot

 The piloting profession is widely considered the pinnacle of a maritime career.
 In Oregon, Pilot Trainees are selected by the Oregon Board of Maritime Pilots.
-Candidates for the Training Program must have Federal Pilotage for the Columbia and Willamette Rivers and a minimum of 2 years experience as captain of a towboat operating on the Columbia and Willamette Rivers.
+Candidates for the Training Program must have Federal Pilotage for the Columbia and Willamette Rivers and a minimum of three-years experience as captain of a towboat operating on the Columbia and Willamette Rivers.
 For candidates without the requisite river experience, the Oregon Board of Maritime Pilots also administers an Apprenticeship Training Program.
 Those selected must complete a rigorous two and one-half year training program to become a fully licensed Columbia River Pilot.
 For more information on the Columbia River Pilots Training and Apprenticeship Programs please visit the Oregon Board of Maritime Pilots website.

 Ships We Pilot